gruenewald-lab/CGsmiles/docs/source/gettingstarted/api_examples.rst

 ============

-The following tutorials illustrate how to use read, draw, and manipulate CGSmiles using the package API.
+The following tutorials illustrate how to use read, draw, and manipulate CGsmiles using the package API.
 For more detailed information on the syntax please consult the examples and Syntax documentation.